a_skyline2

 1860

 The school backed onto David St - part of Dingle’s Holy Land area.
+Early records (up to the 1900s) have it listed as a Church of England school.
 The school amalgamated in the late 1990s with Beaufort St to form Beaufort Park.
-The last Headteacher was Peter Rirey.
+The last Headteacher was Peter RIREY.
 For a time, children were bused from Beaufort St to Parkhill.
 The old building was eventually demolished in about 2002.
 Thanks to Ron Johnson for the photo.

 Parklands High School